 For SMI, transfers from the General Fund represent the largest source of income for both Parts B and D. Generally, beneficiaries finance the remainder of Parts B and D costs via monthly premiums to these programs.
 With the introduction of Part D drug coverage, Medicaid is no longer the primary payer of drug costs for full-benefit dually eligible beneficiaries of Medicare and Medicaid.
 For those beneficiaries, states are subject to a contribution requirement and must pay a portion of their estimated foregone drug costs into the Part D account (referred to as state transfers).
-The estimated foregone drug costs is the estimated difference between the drug costs that used to be fully covered by Medicaid for full-benefit dually eligible beneficiaries (i.e., for Medicare and Medicaid) prior to the introduction of Part D, and the drug cost that is now covered for such dually eligible beneficiaries by Medicare Part D. Fees related to brand-name prescription drugs, required by the ACA, are included as income for Part B of SMI.
+The estimated foregone drug costs is the estimated difference between the drug costs that used to be fully covered by Medicaid for full-benefit dually eligible beneficiaries (i.e., for Medicare and Medicaid) prior to the introduction of Part D, and the drug cost that is now covered for such dually eligible beneficiaries by Medicare Part D. Fees related to brand-name prescription drugs, required by the PPACA, are included as income for Part B of SMI.
 As with HI, interest received on Treasury securities held in the SMI Trust Fund is credited to the fund and these Treasury securities as well as related interest are eliminated in consolidation at the governmentwide level.
-By accounting convention, the transfers of general revenues are eliminated in the consolidation of the SOSI at the governmentwide level and as such, the general revenues that are used to finance Medicare Parts B and D are not included in these calculations.
-For the fiscal years 2018 and 2017 SOSI, the amounts eliminated totaled \$33.0 trillion and \$30.0 trillion, respectively.
-Refer to Unaudited RSI-Social Insurance section for additional information on Medicare program financing.
+By accounting convention, the transfers of general revenues are eliminated in the consolidation of the SOSI at the governmentwide level and as such, the General Fund transfers that are used to finance Medicare Parts B and D are also shown as eliminations in these calculations.
+For the fiscal years 2019 and 2018 SOSI, the amounts eliminated totaled

+\$36.8 trillion and \$33.0 trillion, respectively.
+Refer to unaudited RSI-Social Insurance section for additional information on Medicare program financing.

-The financial projections for the Medicare program reflect substantial, but very uncertain, cost savings deriving from provisions of the ACA and the MACRA that lowered increases in Medicare payment rates to most categories of health care providers.
+The financial projections for the Medicare program reflect substantial, but very uncertain, cost savings deriving from specific provisions of the PPACA and the MACRA that lowered increases in Medicare payment rates to most categories of health care providers.

-The ACA became law in fiscal year 2010 and provided funding for the establishment by the Centers for Medicare and Medicaid Services (CMS) of a Center for Medicare and Medicaid Innovation to test innovative payment and service delivery models to reduce program expenditures while preserving or enhancing the quality of care furnished to individuals.
-It also allowed for the establishment of a Center for Consumer Information and Insurance Oversight (CCIIO).
-One of the main programs under CCIIO is the Affordable Insurance Exchanges (the "Exchanges").
+The PPACA became law in fiscal year 2010 and provided funding for the establishment by CMS of a Center for Medicare and Medicaid Innovation to test innovative payment and service delivery models to reduce program expenditures while preserving or enhancing the quality of care furnished to individuals.
+It also allowed for the establishment of a CCIIO.
+One of the main programs under CCIIO is Exchanges.
 A brief description of these programs is presented below.
+There are two additional programs - Transitional Reinsurance and Risk Corridors - that are no longer in operation.